-Note: By default, all the latest activities are displayed at the top of the list.
+By default, all the latest activities are displayed at the top of the list.
 However, you can choose to sort the columns is an ascending or descending order after loading all the open activities.

 Column Description Activity The name of the activity.
-The default format for the activity name is configured in Plant Applications Administrator.
-Time Due The date and time when the activity is due for completion.
+The default format for the activity name is configured in Plant Applica- tions Administrator.

+Column Description Time Due The date and time when the activity is due for completion.
 The date and time is displayed in the format is mm/dd hh:mm (Example: 09/29 09:20) or dd/mm hh:mm (Example: 29/09 09:20) based on the localization settings.
-When you hover over the date and time, the complete date and time appears on the tool tip in the format mm/dd/yyyy hh:mm:ss or dd/mm/yyyy hh:mm:ss based on the localization settings.
-Due In The time in hh:mm:ss (for example, 02:00:21) until the activity is expected to be completed.
+When you hover over the date and time, the complete date and time appears on the tool tip in the for- mat mm/dd/yyyy hh:mm:ss or dd/mm/yyyy hh:mm:ss based on the localization settings.
+Due In The time in hh:mm:ss (for example, 02:00:21) until the activity is expected to be complet- ed.
 If the activity is overdue, the time appears in red and within parentheses (for example, (02:00:21)).
 The value in this field is calculated using the formula: Due In = Current Time - Time Due i Tip: Select the time in the Due In column for an overdue activity to enter an overdue comment.
-For more information, refer to Add an Overdue Comment for an Activity (page 306).
-By default, this column is sorted in a descending order to display the latest open activities at the top.
+For more information, refer to Add an Overdue Comment for an Ac- tivity (on page 428).
+By default, this column is sorted in a descend- ing order to display the latest open activities at the top. % Completed The completion status of the activity as a per- centage.
+The calculation of the completion status of the activity is based on criteria as described in the following table.